17+ Most Epic Super Bowl QR Code Ads and More

 They hired 2 Chainz and Adam Scott to do their 53rd Super Bowl commercial in this ad.

-Placing a setup for a music video, the two raise awareness about a new way to track their expenses.
+By setting up a music video, the collaboration raised awareness of a new way to track their expenses.

-2 Chainz scans a receipt with a QR code in an outro part of the commercial.
-And the QR code, when scanned, redirects you to Expensify’s mobile app.
+2 Chainz scanned a receipt with a QR code in an outro part of the commercial.
+And the QR code, when scanned, redirected you to Expensify’s mobile app.

-The Amazon-based internet domain registry launched its Super Bowl 30-second commercial with Danica Patrick, the Pussycat Dolls, and a QR code displayed on the screen.
+The Amazon-based internet domain registry launched its Super Bowl 30-second commercial featuring Danica Patrick and the Pussycat Dolls, with a QR code displayed on-screen.

-GoDaddy’s commercial storyline started with two men watching what seemed to be a Super Bowl game on TV who suddenly got teleported to an ethereal setting.
+GoDaddy’s commercial storyline began with two men watching what seemed to be a Super Bowl game on TV, who were suddenly teleported to an ethereal setting.

 And just when the lads thought it was heaven, in came Danica Patrick and the Pussycat Dolls clad in angel costumes and introduced the place as GoDaddy’s internet cloud.

-The QR code campaign displayed throughout the commercial led the audience to a landing page where they can redeem discounts on services and products and watch the commercial on their phones anytime.
+The QR code campaign displayed throughout the commercial led the audience to a landing page where they could redeem discounts on services and products and watch the commercial on their phones anytime.

-Squarespace showed how B2B marketing is done during the 56th Super Bowl as the website builder cast Zendaya for their strategy.
+Squarespace showed everyone how B2B marketing was done during the 56th Super Bowl, casting Zendaya as the face of its strategy.

-Zendaya, who seems to be struggling to sell her seashells by the seashore, figures she can actually sell her products online through her own website at Squarespace.
+Zendaya, who seemed to be struggling to sell her seashells by the seashore, figures she can sell her products online through her own Squarespace website.
 And she did.

-The ad made a seamless 1-minute representation of how easy it is just to sell online: Zendaya got to reach her target market, sell to multinational customers, track her business’ growth, and enjoy good business.
+The ad seamlessly conveyed, in one minute, how easy it is to sell online: Zendaya reached her target market, sold to multinational customers, tracked her business’s growth, and enjoyed success.

 Yep, it’s another EV advertisement from GM.
 But this time with a superhero-themed campaign.

-With reference to the film series Austin Powers, the ad declares that with climate change, Dr. Evil no longer holds the top spot for villains on Earth.
+The ad, referencing the Austin Powers film series, declared that, with climate change, Dr. Evil no longer holds the top spot among Earth's villains.

-This witty ad is one of General Motors’ ways of promoting electric vehicles, as they plan on selling 30 different EVs by 2025.
+This witty ad is one way General Motors is promoting electric vehicles.
+By 2025, they plan to sell 30 different EVs.

 The American luxury automobile manufacturer launched a short sequel to Tim Burton’s iconic movie “Edward Scissorhands” as their 2021 Super Bowl commercial.

-The commercial focuses on the story of Edgar Scissorhands, Edward Scissorhands’ son, and how he lives his life as a societal outcast: prohibited from school and public buses, having no circle in school, and facing daily struggles because of his hands.
+The commercial focused on the story of Edgar Scissorhands, Edward Scissorhands’ son, and how he lives as a societal outcast: prohibited from attending school and riding public buses, with no circle of friends, and facing daily struggles because of his hands.

-With the car’s self-driving feature — the best plot twist — Edward is able to travel however and whenever he wants…even without getting his Scissorhands on the steering wheel.
+With the car’s self-driving feature — the best plot twist — Edward could travel however and whenever he wants…even without getting his Scissorhands on the steering wheel.

 The iconic duo Wayne Campbell (Mike Myers) and Garth Algar (Dana Carvey) are back in Wayne’s World setup during the 2021 Super Bowl season for an Uber Eats commercial.
 And with the special cameo of Cardi B.